 This article will go over why we need magnesium in our body, including how you can boost levels if deficient.

-Magnesium is an essential trace mineral that our body needs to function correctly and the vitamins and nutrients we need.
+Magnesium is an essential trace mineral our body needs to function correctly and the necessary vitamins and nutrients.

 What is the relation between this and how it can help our body’s function?

-Magnesium is needed by our body for many things but mostly as a trace mineral.
-When there is a shortage of magnesium in our body, it can cause many things to malfunction.
+Our body needs magnesium for many things but mostly as a trace mineral.
+When there is a shortage of magnesium in our bodies, it can cause many things to malfunction.

 It can cause our nerves not to work correctly or cause the muscles in our body to relax.
-Many different things can happen when there is a lack of magnesium in our body.
+Many different things can happen when there is a lack of magnesium in our bodies.